Start an LLC in Oregon

 Oregon Business Registry

-Start Your Oregon LLC Today!
+Your Oregon LLC Is Formed.
+What's Next?

-4. Write an LLC Operating Agreement
+Write an LLC Operating Agreement

 Contact a lawyer or use our free Oregon LLC Operating Agreement Template.

-That said, it’s absolutely vital for your LLC to have a solid operating agreement in writing.
-It’s an internal document, which means you don’t have to file it with the Oregon Secretary of State.
-But without one, your LLC will be required to operate according to Oregon’s default LLC statutes.
+Oregon doesn’t legally require your LLC to have an operating agreement.
+That said, it’s vital for your LLC to have a solid operating agreement in writing.
+Without one, your business will be required to operate according to Oregon’s default LLC statutes.

-• initial investments
+• Initial investments

-• profits, losses, and distributions
+• Profits, losses, and distributions

-• voting rights, decision-making powers, and management
+• Voting rights, decision-making powers, and management

-• dissolving the business
+• Dissolving the business

 Yes.
 You might not need an operating agreement to navigate a disagreement with yourself, but you’ll need an operating agreement to open a bank account and to help maintain your LLC’s limited liability.